Table of contents

 Other medications: Other medications that are used more rarely are anticholinergics and amantadine.
 Anticholinergics used to be described to help control tremors.
-However, side effects, including impaired memory and confusion.
+However, side effects include impaired memory and confusion.
 Patients may also experience hallucinations, constipation, dry mouth, and impaired urination, which have led to these medications not being prescribed as often anymore.
 Amantadine may provide short-term relief but some serious side effects like a purple mottling of the skin, ankle swelling, and hallucinations.

 Deep brain stimulation is a surgical procedure that may help relieve some of the symptoms of Parkinson’s disease.
 Surgeons implant electrodes into a specific part of your brain.
 The electrodes are connected to a generator implanted in your chest.
-Electrical pulses sent to your brain are used to reduce disease symptoms.
+Electrical pulses sent to your brain are used to reduce symptoms.

 Deep brain stimulation is most often offered to people with advanced Parkinson’s disease who have unstable medication responses.
-It is most helpful for controlling the tremors.
+It is most helpful for controlling tremors.
 Deep brain stimulation can stabilize medication fluctuations, reduce or halt involuntary movements (dyskinesia), reduce tremors, reduce rigidity, and improve slowing of movement.